 Before concluding that the FDA is not protecting children, says Leonardo Trasande, director of the division of environmental pediatrics at the NYU School of Medicine and a member of the AAP, the academy spent two years discussing food additive safety.
 He adds that the statement is a conservative consensus of the AAP’s 67,000 members, who delved into the research on the dangers of chemicals to small children.
 “This is not a bunch of green, tree-hugging pediatricians,” says Trasande.

-Meanwhile, many chemicals go unregulated.
+As a result, many chemicals go unregulated.
 Scientists who study the regulatory process point to a well-documented, decades-long disinformation campaign by industry to confuse regulators, policymakers and the public.
 In 2008, The Washington Post reported that Congress was investigating industry influence at the FDA.
-This and other articles noted that Congress had identified a private product defense group that companies hired to create research favorable to the chemical industry and to undermine studies finding evidence of harm.
+This and other articles noted that Congress had identified a private group of researchers that companies hired to create findings favorable to the chemical industry and to undermine studies finding evidence of harm.

-An award-winning Milwaukee Journal Sentinel series on the potential dangers of BPA reported in 2009 that industry’s disinformation campaign included altering Wikipedia pages, which was seen as highly unusual at the time.
+An award-winning Milwaukee Journal Sentinel series on the potential dangers of BPA reported in 2009 that the industry’s disinformation campaign included altering Wikipedia pages.
 A law and lobbying firm for the chemical industry was exposed for attacking scientists who found harm with chemicals, all while vigorously defending the industry and not always disclosing its ties to it.

 The Post and Journal Sentinel coverage came at a time of growing awareness of BPA’s dangers to children.
 Eleven states would later ban the chemical from baby bottles; the FDA banned it from sippy cups and bottles in 2012.
 But new research is finding that many of BPA’s replacements pose similar risks.